Vitamin A in bananas

 HarvestPlus' breeding strategy is based on combining high pVAC sources with high-yielding and disease-resistant African cultivars.

 An Australian project to increase pVACs levels in bananas using genetic engineering started in 2007.
-Cavendish cultivars 'Williams' and 'Dwarf Cavendish' and the Pome cultivar 'Lady finger' were selected.
-The objective is to transfer the technology to East African highland bananas, the main staple food in Uganda, a country where VAD levels are relatively high.
+Cavendish cultivars 'Williams' and 'Dwarf Cavendish' and the Pome cultivar 'Lady finger' were genetically modified with the objective of transfering the technology to East African highland bananas, the main staple food in Uganda, a country where VAD levels are relatively high.
 Among the genes that have been introduced is the Apsy2a gene from the high-pVAC Fei banana 'Asupina'.
 It encodes the protein phytoene synthase which has a role in an early stage of the pathway that leads to the formation of alpha- and beta-carotene.
-A human feeding trial started in 2014.
+The regulation of carotenoid biosynthesis in 'Asupina' has been examined and compared to that of a low-carotenoid-accumulating Cavendish cultivar.